 - Sampling.
 Most mead makers like to sample their product or check gravity often to monitor its progress.
 With a carboy that usually involves pulling out a racking cane, or having to sanitize a thief, which is an unnecessary step.
 With the Brew Bucket, sampling mead is as easy as opening a ball valve.

 - Bottling.
-For the same reasons sampling is so easy, bottling is even more beneficial since users don't need to risk additional oxidation from transferring their product to a bottling bucket.
+For the same reason that sampling is so easy, bottling is even more beneficial since users don't need to risk additional oxidation from transferring their product to a bottling bucket.

-We do offer temperature control for them like in the kits below:
+We offer temperature control systems in the kits linked below:

-Some like to drop out and dump yeast so they can continue to age before bottling so the Chronical BME makes sense for those folks.
-As for the Unitank, it would be overkill for most but if you would like to fully carbonate to sparkling before bottling, you will want to make that jump.
+Some like to drop out and dump yeast so they can continue to age before bottling so the Chronical Series makes sense for those folks.
+As for the Unitank Series, it would be overkill for most but if you would like to fully carbonate to sparkling before bottling, you will want to make that jump.